Nyongoki/ytdownloader/README.md

 - Choose a folder location where you have write permissions
 - Try running the batch file as Administrator

+**PowerShell script won't run**
+- Run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` in PowerShell as Administrator

+**Download fails immediately**
+- Check the `download.log` file for detailed error messages
+- Ensure the YouTube URL is valid and accessible
+- Try updating yt-dlp to the latest version: `pip install --upgrade yt-dlp`

-## Notes
+## Technical Details

-- The script uses enhanced download settings for better reliability:
+The scripts use enhanced download settings for reliability:
 - `-f "bestvideo+bestaudio/best"` - Downloads the best quality video and audio
 - `--concurrent-fragments 1` - Downloads one fragment at a time to prevent connection issues
 - `--fragment-retries 20` - Retries up to 20 times per fragment for better success rate
-  - `--extractor-args "youtube:player_client=default"` - Ensures compatibility with current YouTube restrictions
+- `--extractor-args "youtube:player_client=default"` - Ensures compatibility with YouTube restrictions
-- Downloaded files are saved with their original video titles
-- FFmpeg automatically merges the best video and audio streams into a single file
+- `--embed-metadata` - Embeds video metadata into downloaded files
+- `--write-thumbnail` - Downloads video thumbnails
+- `--no-overwrites --continue` - Resumes interrupted downloads

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Report bugs or issues
+- Suggest new features
+- Submit pull requests with improvements

+## Disclaimer

+This tool is for personal use only.
+Users are responsible for complying with YouTube's Terms of Service and applicable copyright laws.
+Only download content you have the right to download.

 ## License

-This is a simple utility script provided as-is for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**MIT License Summary:**
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ⚠️ No warranty provided
+- ⚠️ No liability accepted

+Copyright (c) 2025.
+All rights reserved.

+---

+**Built with:** yt-dlp, FFmpeg, Windows Batch, PowerShell
+**Maintained by:** Community Contributors